CodepediaOrg/codepediaorg.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 tags: [codingmarks, coding bookmarks, angular, nodejs, showdown, markdown]
 ---

-When managing my coding bookmarks via [www.codingmarks.org](https://www.bookmarks.dev/), I often have the need to place in the bookmark's description either a code snippet (might be a command), add a list or add links and emphasize words - this seems like a perfect match for Markdown[^1].
-In this post I will demonstrate how I enabled Markdown support with the help of ShodownJS[^2], both in front end (developed with Angular[^3]) and in backend, developed with NodeJS[^4].
+When managing my dev bookmarks via [www.bookmarks.dev](https://www.bookmarks.dev/), I often have the need to place in the bookmark's description either a code snippet (might be a command), add a list or add links and emphasize words - this seems like a perfect match for Markdown[^1].
+   In this post I will demonstrate how I enabled Markdown support with the help of ShodownJS[^2],
+    both in front end (developed with Angular[^3]) and in backend, developed with NodeJS[^4].

 [^1]: <https://daringfireball.net/projects/markdown/>
 [^2]: <https://github.com/showdownjs/showdown>
 [^3]: <https://angular.io/>
 [^4]: <https://nodejs.org/en/>

-{% include source-code-codingmarks.html %}
+{% include source-code-bookmarks.dev.html %}

 <!--more-->